 Managed deployments verify through a modality-native gateway canary before they go active.
 Voice pipeline, speech-to-text, text-to-speech, audio-language, and vision-language deployments verify this way and can mint working API keys immediately after the deployment verifies; previously that immediate key flow covered LLM and embedding deployments only.
 Minted keys pair with the flat base URLhttps://api.runinfra.ai/v1.

-The Export tab packages the same selected pipeline version that deployment uses.
-It now centers on one optimized pipeline package: build it, download it, run the setup guide, and verify before serving.
-Downloads include these files:| File | Purpose |
+The Deploy tab packages the same selected pipeline version that deployment uses.
+Its Deployment kit area centers on one optimized pipeline package: build it, download it, run the setup guide, and verify before serving.
+Downloads include these files:

 tei export format: the generated serving setup runs text-embeddings-inference, and the kit’s serve script answers the kit’s own documented endpoints, /rerank for rerank kits and /predict for classification kits.